Healthy breakfast ideas for teens they’ll actually enjoy eating and they’re all quick enough to make on a busy school morning.

 In fact getting teenagers to even get up on a school day morning is hard work….
 And I’m sure it’s the same at your house!

-But I hate them to leave for school without eating anything so I’ve come up with 10 breakfast ideas for teens they’ll actually eat and enjoy… And some days they even make them for themselves too!
+But I hate them to leave for school without eating anything so I’ve come up with family meal ideas for 10 breakfast ideas for teens they’ll actually eat and enjoy… And some days they even make them for themselves too!

 Healthy Breakfast Ideas for Teens